fox-archives/glue/README.md

 Glue is the manifestation of a generalized task runner with respect to language agnosticity

-If you have a Node project, are you tired of monotonous tasks:
+If you have a Node project, are you tired of the following monotonous tasks?

 - Integrating Husky/pre-commit with applicable bullets
 - Integrating lint-staged